 Join Lucy, Benjamin, and Bear on math adventures!

 The Little Elephants’ Big Adventures series teaches early childhood math with fun adventures filled with mathematical words.
 Parents can expand the learning with questions to spark conversations.
-The books are a collaboration of the Purdue Early Childhood Math Project with illustrator Matt Dye.
+The books are a collaboration of the Purdue Early Achievement Research Labs with illustrator Matt Dye.

 Books in the series